 Here–just watch this, and afterward I’ll try to explain what’s happening, and what we know about how it’s done.
-(It’s best on as large a screen as possible, so here’s a link that might better fill your screen. but do come back for the after-party.)
+(It’s best on as large a screen as possible, make sure to expand the view if you can.

 This visual treat came my way because El Guapo is really interested in motion capture in video.
 He and Fiddler have been collaborating on a motion capture project, so I’ve been able to catch a glimpse behind the curtain.

 The process involves using a device that will track a dancer’s movements using infrared (or other) signals and then feed those signals into some sort of visual manipulator to create a combination of dancer and computer graphics.

 In our local project, Fiddler used a Microsoft Kinect camera, a computer running Processing (a programming language focused on visual arts), and a projector.
 The process captures the movements of a dancer, translates those movements into digital designs, and then projects those designs in real time back onto (or next to) the dancer.

 The dance video you’ve just watched is on a whole different level, but there are common elements–a dancer, motion capture, and digital designs.
 The Method Design video uses sophisticated 3D renderings that aren’t created in real time, and probably take ages to put together.
 To my mind, it’s time well spent when it brings us a collection of multicolored rubber strands busting a move, or legs that continue to dance after the torso has fallen to pieces.
 I can’t get enough of it.